mk7562/Cloud-Computing/README.md

 1.Clone the repository to your local machine:
 'git clone https://github.com/your-username/book-recommender.git'

+2.Navigate to the project directory:
+'''
+cd book-recommender
+'''

 ## Usage

 - Visit the homepage to explore the top 50 books or navigate to the recommendation page to receive personalized book suggestions.